gitjuba/javascript-roguelike/LOG.md

 ## 2021-04-21

 There are still some annoying artefacts with the current visibility algorithm, but let's leave it as it is for now, and focus on the remaining items in the _Goal II_ checklist.

+## 2021-04-22

+Let's do colors.
+How can I combine visibility with colors?
+Do I _need_ to do that?
+Perhaps only empty space needs to be colored differently based on whether or not it is visible to the player.
+On the other hand, I might want to have empty space of different colors (dungeon floor, grass, ...).

+Let's review the different canvases in use in the map (ignoring stats and log for now, although they could use some coloring, too, at some point).
+Ignoring also the debug canvas.
+The order at the moment is

+1. Color
+1. Level
+1. Seen
+1. Objects

+If you think about it, the order should in fact be

+1. Color
+1. Level
+1. Objects
+1. Seen

+And we'll need a new canvas to show the visible portion of the level map.
+The idea is to blend the colors in the color canvas and visibility canvas to produce a brighter color on the visible tiles.
+So the new order would be

+1. Color
+1. Visiblity
+1. Level
+1. Objects
+1. Seen

+How to blend colors?
+Let's make a new HTML file to test it.
+The opacity of what is drawn on the canvas can be controlled by setting the fill style as an `rgba` quadruplet, e.g. `ctx.fillStyle = rgba(255, 0, 0, 0.5)` for semi-transparent red.

+Ok, let's handle the visibility by dimming out the squares which are not visible.

+Another option would be to specify two colors for each tile type, one for when the tile is visible and another for when it isn't.
+But I don't want to mix the color and visibility too much.
+Having a separate visiblity layer allows to draw the level and its color canvas only once (whenever the level is altered).

+Anyway, we have to specify tile colors.
+Let's have the tile symbol define it for now, later it might be different per level.

+Note that object colors are handled in the object canvas.

+Wow, I made a cool effect by accident: Repeatedly drawing rectangles with `rgba(0, 0, 0, 0.1)` on the canvas slowly fades the level map to black.
+This could be used at some point.
+But, at the moment, we only want to draw the dimming rectangle once, when the tile first becomes not visible.
+Let's make an array `wasVisible`.

+Seems to work.
+Getting some serious ADOM vibes here...
+Anyway, _colors_ can be considered done.

+Side note: Prettier formats inline JS in HTML files quite bizarrely...